asw221/dlm/vignette/README.md

 alternative solution to this type of problem when the analyst is comfortable making the extra assumption that the underlying function of distance is continuous, or approximately so.
-In this example, DLMs free the user from the responsability of selecting a single radius or distance-threshold.
+In this example, DLMs free the user from the responsibility of selecting a single radius or distance-threshold.
 Instead, the analyst can input many radii and rely on the DLM to infer the shape of a continuous function that links them all.